Dana García, Ph.D., Professor of Biology

 Pedro “Pete” Gonzalez, Jr., M.S. student

 Pete is testing the usefulness of zebrafish optic nerve as a model for studying changes in the central nervous system associated with aging.
-More specifically, Alexander is trying to determine whether the expression of glial fibrillary acidic protein (GFAP) by astrocytes in the optic nerve is an age-dependent process, since previous studies carried out on young adult zebrafish indicated that their optic nerve astrocytes expressed cytokeratin-based intermediate filaments and not GFAP-based intermediate filaments.
+More specifically, Pete is trying to determine whether the expression of glial fibrillary acidic protein (GFAP) by astrocytes in the optic nerve is an age-dependent process, since previous studies carried out on young adult zebrafish indicated that their optic nerve astrocytes expressed cytokeratin-based intermediate filaments and not GFAP-based intermediate filaments.
 This finding contrasts with glial cells in the retina, which do express GFAP.
 The banner image at the top of this web page shows Mueller glial cells of the retina expressing green fluorescent protein under a GFAP promoter.
 Pete’s longer term goal is to go to medical school so he can start a medical practice in the highly underserved Rio Grande Valley of Texas.

 William Wilson, M.S.
 Biology student